PaperVoyager : Building Interactive Web with Visual Language Models: PaperVoyager

 \section{PaperVoyager}

 We introduce \emph{PaperVoyager}, an autonomous agent that transforms research papers into executable interactive web systems.
-Given a research paper in PDF format, PaperVoyager analyzes the document, identifies its core mechanisms, and synthesizes an interactive web application that allows users to explore the paper through direct interaction.
+Given a research paper in PDF format, PaperVoyager parses the document, identifies its core mechanisms, and synthesizes an interactive web application that allows users to explore the paper through direct interaction.
 Unlike traditional document assistants that mainly convert papers into static artifacts, PaperVoyager focuses on constructing runnable systems that expose the state, dynamics, and mechanisms described in technical papers.

-Instead of directly generating code from the paper, PaperVoyager first prompts the model to reason explicitly about which mechanisms should be exposed through interactive visualization.
-The model identifies key presentation points suitable for dynamic exploration---such as algorithm execution steps, parameter-driven behaviors, and state transitions---and constructs a structured specification that enumerates the interactive modules, user controls, and expected visual outputs.
+After parsing the paper, PaperVoyager does not directly generate code.
+Instead, it first prompts the model to reason explicitly about which mechanisms should be exposed through interactive visualization.
+The model identifies key presentation points suitable for dynamic exploration, including algorithm execution steps, parameter-driven behaviors, and state transitions, and constructs a structured specification that enumerates the interactive modules, user controls, and expected visual outputs.
 This specification, which includes a numbered \emph{Module Plan}, acts as a code-oriented chain-of-thought that decomposes the paper into a set of self-contained interactive modules before any code is written.
+Further details on multimodal parsing, block-level generation, candidate filtering, and block merging are provided in Appendix A.